tibor/seo-sidebar/README.md

 - ✔️ Collection of internal and external links on the page.
 - ✔️ Export of data to JSON ~~and CSV~~.
 - ✔️ Display robots.txt content.
+- ✔️ Option to highlight nofollow links

+## Important fixes and changes
+- Sidebar doesn't interfere with page margin anymore.<br>
+  The sidebar will overlay the content and can be shown or hidden usinng the extension icon.
+- The script now shows the count of canonical URLs.
+- Cleaned up the tool buttons so they don't take up as much space.